z-l-p/film-projector-retrofit/docs/index.md

 - Describe motor programming (either by card or maybe automatically via ESP32 code?)

-Motor Installation
+Motor & Belt Installation
 ==================

-1) Screw the motor to aluminum motor mount.
+1) Prepare 3D-printed motor bracket (STL filename?).
+There are 3 pockets on the underside that need supports removed.
+Insert M3 nuts into the hexagonal pockets and secure with a drop of CA glue around the perimiter of each nut.
+(These will be for the encoder bracket added later.)

+2) Use three M3 x 5mm screws to attach aluminum motor mount to 3D-printed bracket.
+(These should be included when you purchased the mount.)
+Secure with thread-locker.
+One will fit into a recessed pocket, as shown in photo.
+(This is required to clear an existing bolt on the Eiki chassis.)
+NEED BETTER PHOTO.

+3) Screw the motor to aluminum motor mount using 2 M3 x 4mm countersunk screws.
+(The motor mount may include these screws but check the length.
+I needed to file mine down by 1mm.)
+Secure screws with threadocker.
+See picture for motor orientation.
+(NEED PHOTO)

-2) Attach 16 tooth pulley to motor shaft using 1/8" to 5mm adapter.
+4) Attach 16 tooth pulley to motor shaft using 1/8" to 5mm adapter.
 If the pulley seems off-center, try shimming it with small piece of aluminum from a beer / soda can.
 NEED PHOTO.

-3) Prepare 3D-printed motor bracket (STL filename?) by inserting M3 nuts into the underside pockets.
-These will be for the encoder bracket added later.

-4) Use three M3 x 6mm screws and washers to attach motor mount to 3D-printed bracket.
-At least one must be a low profile screw head that fits into a recessed pocket, as shown in photo.
-NEED BETTER PHOTO.

 5) Loosely attach motor mount to projector using the 3 original Eiki screws.
 It should slide freely in the vertical dimension.
 If it won't slide, check the back of the mount to see if a screw head is striking some hardware on the projector.

 6) Attach the 232mm belt to the pulleys and check to see if the belt is centered.
 If not, adjust the pulleys on their shafts until it works.
 Then apply thread-locker to the set-screws on all pulleys.

+7) Slide the motor mount to tension the belt, then lock in place with the 3 original Eiki screws.

 Encoder Wiring
 ==============